 - "We will strengthen our culture of service and social responsibility.
 Life at the university will be marked by rich opportunities for service … and a vigorous commitment to the city and people of Washington, D.C."

 We accomplish these goals through the CB Course Designation, The Community Service-Learning Program, and courses with service-learning components.

-The Community Service-Learning Program (CSLP) is an add-on credit option that allows students to earn an additional pass/fail credit to a class when they volunteer at a local organization that is linked to the subject matter of the course.
+The Community Service-Learning Program (CSLP) is an add-on credit option that allows students to earn an additional pass/fail credit when they volunteer at a local organization linked to the subject matter of the course.